 - Nature’s Bingo from Camping With Gus combines a scavenger hunt with a bingo game

 Geocaching involves using GPS coordinates to find caches – small containers which hold a log and sometimes trinkets.
-This adds a little adventure to your hike.
+These types of hiking activities add a little adventure to your hike.
 Scouts BSA can work on their Geocaching Merit Badge if they find caches while out hiking.
 You can learn more about geocaching at Geocaching.com.

 Games for the Trail

-There are many other types of games you can play while out hiking.
-There are good lists at Appalachian Mountain Club and Footprint Press.
+There are many other types of games you can play as part of your hiking activities.
 Here are some of my favorites:

 - I Spy: One person thinks of something that everyone can see and gives a clue such as “I spy something round and hard.”
 The others try to guess what it is.
 The winner then gets to choose the next “I Spy.”